How to Improve Air Quality in a House: 9 Tested & Proven Tips

 7. Keep the air ducts clean

-All of your indoor air passes through the air ducts, that is, unless the windows and doors are always open.
+All of your indoor air passes through the air ducts, unless the windows and doors are always open.

 For that, you need a good company that deals in air duct repairs and related jobs.
-They can give your system a going-over occasionally to see whether air is flowing alright.
+They can give your system a go-over occasionally to see whether the air is flowing all right.

 If too dirty, they will also clean up the ducts for you.